Simple Website Engine

 Tips:

-• You can create a common parent class (e.g. App) which your actions can extend to share functionality.
+• A common parent class (e.g. App) can be created which actions can extend to share functionality.

-• Behind the actions you can use/create other logic to connect to databases, APIs, or other services.
+• Additional logic can be used or created behind the actions to connect to databases, APIs, or other services.

 Supported HTTP Methods